 Autism’s most obvious signs tend to appear between 2 and 3 years of age.
 In some cases, it can be diagnosed as early as 18 months.
 Some developmental delays associated with autism can be identified and addressed even earlier.

-Severity level can sometimes be difficult to determine, because the unique mixture of symptoms shown in each child.
-However, within the range (spectrum) of symptoms below are same common ASD actions and behavior.
+The severity level can sometimes be difficult to determine because of the unique mixture of symptoms shown in each child.
+However, within the range (spectrum) of symptoms below are the same common ASD actions and behaviour.

 Social Communication and Interaction

 - Fails to respond to his or her name, or appears not to hear you at times

 - Resists cuddling and holding and seems to prefer playing alone – retreats into his or her own world